bobbyiliev/materialize-tutorials/mz-deno-discord-live-notifications/README.md

 As a next step you can check out the Materialize + dbt + Redpanda demo which is based on the same user reviews mock data:

 > [Materialize + dbt + Redpanda demo](https://devdojo.com/bobbyiliev/how-to-use-dbt-with-materialize-and-redpanda)

+As an extra step for this tutorial, you can try using the [TrustPilot API](https://documentation-apidocumentation.trustpilot.com/) to get accurate ratings rather than the mock data.

 ## Helpful resources: